 THEREFORE BE IT RESOLVED....

-2: Increasing ELL students exposure to American Culture through course curriculum, in-school events/activities, and field trips.
-Integration into American culture will ease hesitations and anxiety related to living in a place where you don't feel comportable or might not feel like you belong.
-This will also allow non-ELL students to interact with ELL students more and expand their knowledge.
+I propose to Increase ELL students exposure to American Culture through things like course curriculum, in-school events/activities, field trips, and in-school buddy systems.
+Integration into American culture will ease hesitations and anxiety related to living in a place where one may not feel comportable learning or one might not feel like they belong.
+This oppourtunity would also allow non-ELL students to interact with ELL students more and expand their knowledge.

-3: A final potential solution would be creating a "buddy system", pairing an ELL student with a competent, teacher-chosen non-ELL student.
-This will directly expose ELL children to non-ELL children of their age, something that ELL students might struggle with and might not feel comportable doing on their own.
+One method of integration could be through a "buddy system", which would pair an ELL student with a competent, teacher-chosen non-ELL student.
+This would directly expose ELL children to non-ELL children of their age, which will also directly expose them to American Culture and way of life.

 (Add more "Resolved" clauses if necessary.)Counter-arguments: